 Archimandrite

-Archimandrite Vasily (in the world Gavriil Georgievich Tsvetkov) was born on March 21, 1867, in the village of Lesok, Ryazan Province.
-From 1884, he served as a postman, and in 1893 he became a novice in the Nikolai-Radovitsky Monastery.
-On April 28, 1896, he was ordained as a hierodeacon, and on May 14, 1899, he was elevated to the rank of hieromonk.
-He served in the Ryazan Trinity Monastery, where he was awarded the nabedrennik and the blessing of the Holy Synod.
-In 1911, he became the abbot of the monastery, and in 1916, he was elevated to the rank of archimandrite.
-In 1918, he was appointed the rector of the Dankov Pokrovsky Monastery, where he served until its closure.
-In August 1918, he was asked to describe the monastery's property, which he did.
-From 1919 to 1930, he fulfilled pastoral duties in the churches of Dankov and the surrounding villages.
-On April 5, 1930, he was appointed the rector of the Georgievsk Church in the village of Stary Kelec.
-On August 26, 1937, Archimandrite Vasily was arrested for his 'unyielding struggle against Soviet power.'
-On October 17, 1937, he was shot and buried near the village of Butovo.
-He was rehabilitated by the Decree of the Presidium of the Supreme Soviet of the USSR on January 16, 1989.
+Archimandrite Basil (secular name: Gabriel Georgievich Tsvetkov) was born on March 21, 1867, in the Ryazan province.
+From 1884, he worked as a postman, while in 1893 he became a novice monk at the Monastery of St. Nicholas-Radovitsky.
+On April 28, 1896, he was ordained a hierodeacon.
+He served at the Holy Trinity Monastery in Ryazan, where he was honored by the Holy Synod.
+In 1911, he became abbot, and in 1916 he was elevated to the rank of archimandrite.
+In 1918, he was appointed head of the Pokrovsky Monastery in Dankov, where he served until its closure.
+In August 1918, he was instructed to record the monastery’s property, which he carried out.
+From 1919 to 1930, he served as a cleric in the churches of Dankov and the surrounding villages.
+On April 5, 1930, he was appointed rector of the Church of St. George in the village of Stary Kelets.